 - The challenges for advanced manufacturing and scaling-up startups.

-The course will consist of lectures, readings, and discussions Monday through Thursday, and a panel on MIT's work in advanced manufacturing Friday morning.
+The course will consist of lectures, readings, and discussions Monday through Thursday, and a panel on Friday morning.
 Lunch will be provided Monday-Thursday.
 This course will be offered both for credit and not for credit.
 Credit will be based on class participation and a short paper.
-Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy ( http://web.mit.edu/stp ) will be required to take this course for credit.
+Those participating in the MIT Graduate Certificate Program in Science, Technology, and Policy (http://web.mit.edu/stp) will be required to take this course for credit.

 All students taking the course for credit must indicate their intent prior to the start of the course.
-They will be required to submit a 4 page, single-spaced paper on an innovation group related to class #3 on innovation at the face-to-face level.
+They will be required to submit a 4 page, single-spaced paper on a topic covered in class.
 The paper will be due in February.

 Accepted students MUST commit to attend all sessions to earn a spot in the class.
-Class participants will have the opportunity to apply what they learn by participating in the Congressional Visit Days in Washington, D.C. in March 2017.
+Class participants will have the opportunity to apply what they learn by participating in the MIT Science Policy Initiative (SPI) Congressional Visit Days in Washington, D.C. in March 2018.